 The Chicago Manual of Style provides guidelines for writing and citing across many academic disciplines.
 Chicago-style citations come in two varieties:

 Want a quick overview with examples?
-Check out the Chicago-Style Citation Quick Guide.
+Check out the Chicago Manual of Style Quick Guide.

 Chicago citations are split into three categories: